 This is one of the benefits of tracking your analytics.

 If you see something that isn't working, it's time to enhance your strategy!
 This includes both marketing and sales.
 Even your pricing strategy!

 3. Evaluate Customer Behavior

-Knowing how analytics works can help you identify customer behavior.
+Knowing how ecommerce analytics works can help you identify customer behavior.